hailinzeng/hailinzeng.github.com/resume.md

 * 1) Write lexical/syntax analyzer by Flex&Basion, able to handle SUN’s PicoJava II.
 * 2) Transformation into SSA form, doing simple simplification and optimazation.
 * 3) Unroll the function call, represent outputs in a formula constraint by input variables.
-* 3) Buiding the equivalence loginc, check it validity by constraint solver [STP](https://github.com/stp/stp).
+* 3) Buiding the equivalence logic, check it validity by constraint solver [STP](https://github.com/stp/stp).